ConnAALL/Evo-Sparrow/README.md

 ### Benchmarking

 After a model is trained, you can benchmark the weight file.
 The results will be saved into a .txt file.

+> The project uses the pgx library to simulate the game.
+We are using a slightly modified version of the library for saving the scores.
+Please use the library folder that already exists in the project.
+The scripts are adjusted to look at the upper-level folder when importing the library, so it should work as it is.